-MPR is led by a new generation of principal officers, who epitomize our founding partners' values and passion for excellence: Robert N. Coward, Paul S. Damerell, and Alex Zarechnak.
+MPR is led by a new generation of principal officers, who epitomize our founding partners' values and passion for excellence: Robert N. Coward and Robert M. Caritte.